columbine1/MineFlowCored/README.md

 ### Modules ###

-* **FactionsFly** - custom implementation of a /fly command that can only be used in your Faction territory.
-This module also provides support for adding a cost to use, auto disabling when an enemy comes within X blocks of you, and auto disabling during combat.
-* **MFExtras** - small fixes and add-ons for Mineflow Factions.
+* **MineflowCore** - provides all core functionality for Mineflow Factions in addition to smaller fixes and add-ons.

 ---